oronymzy/tips/docs/usngGit.md

 | action                                                                        | script                            | representation | notes
 |:------------------------------------------------------------------------------|:----------------------------------|:---------------|:-
-| list all of the already committed files being tracked by one's git repository | `git ls-tree --full-tree -r HEAD`
+| list all of the already committed files being tracked by one's Git repository | `git ls-tree --full-tree -r HEAD`
 | show files managed by Git                                                     | `git ls-files`                    |                | It is limited to the current directory and any subdirectories.
 | undo the initial Git commit by deleting the branch one is on                  | `git update-ref -d HEAD`